canonical-ols/snapstore-snap-docs/docs/en/airgap-charmhub.md

 ## Offline Charmhub Configuration

-Once the user has completed the airgap [Store proxy installation](airgap.md#installation), the only remaining step is to configure the path to their local OCI registry.
+Once the user has completed the [airgap installation](airgap.md#installation), the only remaining step is to configure the path to their local OCI registry.

 ### Configure OCI registry